Leomendoza13/histopatho_chowder/docs/report.md

 ### Python Setup

-To start the PIK3CA mutation detection challenge, I began reading the article and summarized its contents as i did above.
+To start the PIK3CA mutation detection challenge, I began reading the article and summarized its contents as I did above.
 Following this, I explored the provided code repository named "HistoSSLscaling," which contains the Chowder Model.
 Setting up my environment was the first step, which involved installing the necessary requirements from the requirements.txt.
 Then, I encountered an issue with the setup.py of the Chowder repository, so I had to add it as a Git submodule to use it.

-In the provided code, I realized many interesting packages for my project as:
+In the provided code, I realized many interesting classes for my project as:

  - The Chowder class to instanciate the model
  - The Datasets class to instanciate required datasets